cozyviking/delete-old-tweets-using-python/README.md

 pip3 install python-twitter
 ```

+You can read more about the python-twitter module here: https://python-twitter.readthedocs.io/en/latest/twitter.html#twitter.api.Api.PostUpdate

 ## Data Formatting

 In the Twitter Data Archive, you want to pull the file data/tweet.js and modify it to be in JSON format.
 The first line should look like this: